Insoft-UK/Xtiled/README.md

 This tool streamlines the workflow of creating TMJ files directly from graphical assets, eliminating manual tileset creation and enabling faster iteration for developers and designers.

-This description is structured, informative, and suitable for a GitHub README, emphasizing the tool’s purpose, features, and usage.

 > [!NOTE]
 The only image file format currently supported by this utility tool is the Portable Network Graphic (PNG) format.